SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 Graphics tests
 **************

-.. todo:: link to the gallery and vice versa?
+.. todo:: TREM: link to the gallery and vice versa?

+.. todo:: BILL: this page needs a carefull review - is it accurate?

 Iris may be used Iris to create various forms of graphical output, to ensure the output is consistent Iris has automated tests to check the output with